ThierrySquirrel/rocketmq-spring-boot-starter/README.md

 The time to start accepting donations is when this text is currently updated.
 [Donate](https://www.paypal.com/paypalme/thierrysquirrel)

+IMPORTANT: This project is now out of maintenance, as the author needs to pay to maintain the commercial version while maintaining the project.
+We spent money maintaining a commercial version today, but couldn't use the product.
+We have decided to suspend the maintenance or update of all Ali products.
+Maintainers of open source projects don't pay entrepreneurs to work for free because they disable your account.

 Support function:

 - [x] Three modes of sending ordinary messages: synchronous, asynchronous and one-way